dhyanamvaidya/BinaryTree/README.md

 understand other data structures which have been built on top of it.

 This implementation of BinaryTree can be used to understand the behavior of this recursively defined data structure.
-Many times, while learning this data structure for the first time, it can throw a curveball at you.
-This is because of the recursive nature of it.
-It can be a bit tricky to get your head around but be rest assured, once you start thinking recursively, you'll fall in love with it.
+Trees can throw a curveball at the first time learners because of its recursive nature.
+It can be a bit tricky to get your head around initially, but be rest assured, once you start thinking recursively, you'll fall in love with it. :-)

 Making a full fledged BinaryTree by manually linking various individual tree nodes can be a pain in the neck.
 So here I have provided a special method which builds a tree from an easy